 Cons:

-- Growing workload – Increasing patient panels and administrative tasks can lead to burnout.
+- Growing workload – Increasing administrative and patient demands can lead to burnout.

-- Documentation burden – EHR inefficiencies and compliance requirements add to time pressures.
+- Documentation burden – Managing EHR and compliance can take valuable time from patient care.

-- Families with children may benefit from a family medicine physician who treats every member.
+- Families with children may prefer a family medicine doctor who can care for every member.

-- Adults with chronic conditions may prefer a primary care physician (internist) specializing in adult health.
+- Adults with chronic diseases might choose a primary care physician (internist) with deeper expertise in adult health.

-Both play a vital role in ensuring accessible, preventive, and continuous care
+Both play a crucial role in preventive, accessible, and long-term healthcare.

 How Advaa Health Supports Physicians in Both Models